GenesisFR/DS2TroubleshootingGuide/README.md

 ## Block name collision.
 Parent block has a dir and a second dir child block named 'maps'

-This issue only occurs on Linux when using a version of [Killah's fix](#enable-bw--extras) from 2021 or older.
+This issue only occurs on Linux when using a version of the [BW fix](#enable-bw--extras) from 2021 or older.
 You have a `maps` and a `Maps` folder.
 Copy the content of `maps` into `Maps` then delete `maps`.

 ## Camera spinning too fast

-This only happens when using middle-click to rotate the camera in windowed mode, while using an executable that was hex-edited to show the mouse cursor in fullscreen mode.
+This only happens when using middle-click to rotate the camera in windowed mode, while using a version of the executables below from 2025 or older.

-Use one of these [fixed executables](https://community.pcgamingwiki.com/files/file/1321-dungeon-siege-2-mouse-cursor-fix).
+Use one of the updated [fixed executables](https://community.pcgamingwiki.com/files/file/1321-dungeon-siege-2-mouse-cursor-fix).
 They both have the mouse cursor without the camera spinning bug.

 ## Characters are invisible